 Meningococcal meningitis is a severe bacterial infection of the meninges (a thin lining covering the brain and spinal cord) caused by the bacteria called Neisseria meningitidis.
 Meningococcemia is the term for infections involving the bloodstream.
 The infection can also occur as pneumonia (an infection of the lungs) or in joints, such as the knees.
-In 2003, there were 43 cases of invasive meningococcal disease reported among New York City residents (rate of 0.5 cases per 100,000 persons).

 Who gets meningococcal meningitis?

 Anyone can get meningococcal meningitis.
 Infants < 12 months of age have the highest rates of disease.
 Clusters of cases and outbreaks do occur but are rare in the United States.

 The meningococcus bacteria is spread by direct close contact with nose or throat discharges of an infected person.
 About eight percent of healthy people carry this particular bacteria in their nose and throat without any signs of illness.
 Generally, it takes close (for example, coughing or kissing) or lengthy contact to spread these bacteria.
 Fortunately, they are not as contagious as germs that cause the common cold or the flu.
 People do not catch the bacteria through casual contact or by breathing air where someone with meningococcal disease has been.
 Close living quarters, such as in military barracks and dormitories, favor transmission of the organism.

 Although most people exposed to the meningococcus bacteria do not become seriously ill, some may develop fever, headache, vomiting, stiff neck and a rash.
 Sometimes the disease can be fatal.

 How soon after infection do symptoms appear?